Forec/light-applications/remote-control/README.md

 * 2016-9-15: Add several main functions, deal with keyboard, get screenshot, etc.
 * 2016-9-16: Finish all functions, fix some bugs, improve the client.
 Some basic tests passed.
 * 2016-9-17: Fix some problems in `README.md`.
+* 2016-9-23: Fix links and move `compiled.tar` to cloud storage.